Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 Weather and climate

-Nice actually has over 2,700 hours of sunshine per year and this is one reason why the city has long attracted artists for its great light conditions.
+Nice has over 2,700 hours of sunshine annually, which is why the city has long attracted artists for its extraordinary light conditions.